On arrival this afternoon in Windhk, you have free time to explore the capital city of Namibia. Overnight Hotel Safari (or similar accommodation).

 We will be met at 10:00hrs in the reception area of the hotel for our transfer to Sesriem.
 Our journey takes us south through ever changing scenery to our campsite located on the edge of the Namib Desert, considered by many geologists to be one of the world's oldest deserts.
 We hike up Elim dune to witness the amazing sunset over the dunes.
 The following morning is an early departure driving 63 kms (1 hr one-way) through the dune belt while the sun rises around us.
 The incredible changing colours allow amazing photo opportunities.
 We undertake a 5km walk to Sossusvlei and Deadvlei.
 The name "Sossusvlei" is of mixed origin, and roughly means "dead end marsh".
 Sossusvlei owes this name to the fact that it is a drainage basin without outflows for the ephemeral Tsauchab River.
 The pan holds rainwater to form a lake and due to the high clay content of the ground, water is retained for long periods of time.
 Deadvlei is another clay pan, about 2 km from Sossusvlei.
 A notable feature of Deadvlei is that it used to be an oasis with several acacia trees.
 The pan is thus punctuated by blackened, dead acacia trees, in vivid contrast to the shiny white of the salty floor of the pan and the intense orange of the dunes.
 This creates a particularly fascinating and surrealistic landscape, that appears in uncountable pictures and that has been used as a setting for films and videos.
 In the afternoon we enjoy a short hike through the Sesriem Canyon, which is a natural canyon carved by the Tsauchab river in the local sedimentary rock, about a kilometre long and up to 30 metres deep.
 A portion of the canyon permanently contains water, which many animals use.

 Today we travel through the Kuiseb canyon, site of the famous book by Henno Martin, The Sheltering Desert before we stop off at Walvis Bay to view the flamingos (seasonal).
 The Walvis Bay wetlands - the lagoon, mudflats, shoreline and salt works - constitute the single most important coastal wetland in southern Africa for migratory birds.
 The wetland therefore serves mainly as a dry-season and drought refuge for migrating species like the Greater and Lesser Flamingos, Plover, Grebe and African Black Oystercatcher.
 We arrive in Swakopmund, a quaint beach town with a strong German influence and with a sizable part of its population still German-speaking today.
 Founded in 1892 as the main harbour for German South-West Africa, Swakopmund is German for "Mouth of the Swakop" as it is at the mouth of the Swakop River.
-We spend the afternoon and following day exploring this German colonial town or booking one of the numerous optional excursions (own expense).
-Activities available include hot air ballooning or scenic flights over the vast Namib Desert.
+We spend the afternoon and following day exploring this German colonial town or enjoying one of the numerous optional excursions (at own risk and own expense).
 Overnight in a local guesthouse.

 Leaving Swakopmund after lunch we set up camp among the boulders of the Spitzkoppe Mountains.
 The afternoon is free to explore the stunning surrounding area on foot.
+Northeast of Swakopmund is the stark grandeur of The Spitzkoppe (sharp head), one of Namibia's most recognizable landmarks.
+The summit of this imposing granite rock formation (1,728m) was first scaled only in 1946, and its shape has inspired its nickname, The Matterhorn of Africa.
 The spectacular setting of our remote bushcamp is sure to leave a lasting impression.

-Crossing into Botswana we travel by road to the edge of the Okavango Delta.
+Continuing into the Caprivi we cross into Botswana we travel by road to the edge of the Okavango Delta.
 We transfer 2-3 hours by boat to Pepere island in the delta.
-The following day we do mokoro and game walks on the island and the smaller islands in the area.
-The activities included are Mokoro trips, scenic boat tours and game walks on the island.
+The following day we do game walks on the island and the smaller islands in the area.
+The activities included are mokoro trips, scenic boat tours and game walks on the island.

 Departing the Delta by boat we return to our vehicle and we cross back into Namibia.
-Driving through the Caprivi we stop at some traditional Caprivi villages and have a chance to buy their famous weavings before setting up camp on the banks of the Kwando River.
+Driving through the Caprivi we set up camp on the banks of the Kwando River.

-Today we continue through the Caprivi Strip (Zambezi Region) and cross from Namibia into Botswana.
-We travel through the Chobe National Park and set up camp on the banks of the Chobe River.
-Chobe National Park is the second largest in Botswana and is famous for its beautiful scenery, magnificent sunsets, abundance of wildlife and myriad of birdlife.
-The following day we relax on a game viewing cruise on the Chobe River where we have opportunity to get close to riverine creatures such as crocodiles and hippos.
-A morning game drive in Chobe National Park is optional (own expense).
+Continuing through the Caprivi we cross into Botswana and travel through the Chobe National Park setting up camp on the banks of the Chobe River.
+Chobe is famous for its beautiful scenery, magnificent sunsets and abundance of wildlife and birdlife.
+The following day we relax on a game viewing cruise on the Chobe River.
+A morning game drive in Chobe National Park is optional (at your own expense).